ropolexi/DeSoLibraryESP32/examples/diamond_buzzer/Readme.md

 # DeSo diamond buzzer

 ## Introduction
-This is to demostrate the use of deso library.
+This is to demonstrate the use of deso library.
 This device will give out a buzzer sound when someone gives me diamonds and indicator for LIKES for the latest 5 posts and also another indicator will light when there is a balance change.

 ## Pre requisite libraries